Uniswap/interface/apps/mobile/README.md

 ### Compile contract ABI types

+This is done in bootstrap but good to know about.
 Before the code will compile you need to generate types for the smart contracts the wallet interacts with.
 Run `yarn contracts:compile` at the top level.
 Re-run this if the ABIs are ever changed.

 ### Run the app